-Applicants will apply to one of the five areas of concentration.
+Applicants will apply to one of the four areas of concentration.
 Please view each area of concentration for language requirements specific to that area.
 Applications are carefully reviewed and ranked by the faculty of the selected area.

 In general, the following factors are considered when evaluating an applicant.
 (Not listed in order of importance.)

 - Language preparation appropriate to student's area of concentration